Vegarderv/Nurse-travelPlanner-Genetic-Algrorithm/README.md

 - S Factor: Between 1.85 and 1.95
 - Threads: As many as possible (Pop size has to be dividable with this) (4-20) is generally a nice place
 - Max Generations: As many as possible
+- Legal population proportion: I find 0.7 - 0.9 to be a nice place

 **NOT TO BE BOILED**